Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

     * Scheduling brainstorming meetings
     * When having a discussion, talk like you might be wrong
     * Don’t forget you have power over how your team is
+- [Engineering a culture of psychological safety]
+    * Make respect part of your team’s culture: It’s essential to challenge lack of respect immediately, politely, and in front of everyone who heard the disrespect.
+    * Make space for people to take chances: Create an expectation that everyone on the team should think outside the box
+    * Make it obvious when your team is doing well: celebrate glorious failure
+    * Make your communication clear, and your expectations explicit: f you expect someone to do something for you, ask for a specific commitment – “When might this be done?”, rather than assuming everyone agrees on its urgency
+    * Make your team feel safe

 ## Stand-up & meetings
 It mush be SHORT (<15min), everybody has to be ponctual, actually **stand-up**, **listen** and **be concise** : [Why Scrum Should Basically Just Die In A Fire]